 You may need this test if you have signs of liver damage.
 This test is most often used to diagnose primary biliary cholangitis, formerly called primary biliary cirrhosis (PBC).

 What Abnormal Results Mean

-Abnormal results may also be found, less often, in people with other kinds of liver disease and some autoimmune diseases.
+Rarely, abnormal results may also be found that are due to other kinds of liver disease and some autoimmune diseases.

 - Excessive bleeding